‘I’m incredible’: Noah Lyles backs up fighting talk in dramatic Olympic 100m final

 “I’m a bit disappointed but I’m super happy and grateful at the same time,” he said.
 “I wasn’t patient enough with my speed and myself, I should have let my speed bring me to the line.
 I’ve learned from it.
 I couldn’t see Noah, but I think he could see me and said, ‘hey, Kishane, I thought you got it’.
 But he was too far to my right so I wasn’t sure.
 This is my closest race.
 It was that close.”

-The US prides itself on its dominance in track and field but an American had not won this race for 20 years, not since Justin Gatlin in Athens.
-Bolt won the next three in Beijing, London and Rio before Italy’s Lamont Marcell Jacobs stunned the world in Tokyo.
-Jacobs finished fifth here in 9.85 sec, behind South Africa’s Akani Simbine who came fourth in 9.82.

-This could be just the start.
-Lyles still has the 200m, his strongest event, as well as a 4x100m showdown with the Jamaicans.
+For Lyles, this could be just the start.
+He still has the 200m to come, his strongest event, as well as a 4x100m showdown with the Jamaicans.

 Join our commenting forum